ella-savchenko/InTheTimeLoop/README.md

 4. visualize the evaluation´s results (InTheTimeLoop/searchDATA/visualization).

 ## Log files and results of experiments
 Due to the large size of raw logging data, these were not uploaded here.
-If you are interested in raw data, please contact me: at ella.savchenko@fau.de.
+If you are interested in raw data, please contact me at ella.savchenko@fau.de.
 For the results of the experiments refer to the evaluated CSV data from raw logging files (searchDATA/evaluation/results*).